percona/pmm-doc/source/install/docker.rst

 PMM related files into it.

 1. Create a backup directory and make it the current working directory.
-In this example, we use *pmm-data-backup* as the directory name.
+In this example, we use ``pmm-data-backup`` as the directory name.

    .. code-block:: bash

+      mkdir pmm-data-backup
-      mkdir pmm-data-backup; cd pmm-data-backup
+      cd pmm-data-backup

 2. Create the essential sub directory: